akbaryuzarg/One-Day-One-Project/README.md

 # One Day One Project 💻

 My personal project to learn fundamentals HTML, CSS, and JavaScript.
 Build without using any framework.
+All of these project are responsive.